The Antique Shop: Production

 The movie was in production as early as in 2018, with Aloysius Pang having filmed some scenes in Thailand before his death on 24 January 2019 during a military reservist exercise.
 The production was then delayed due to Pang's death, and then further delayed due to COVID-19 pandemic.
 Production resumed in 2022, now with fellow actors Xu Bin and Damien Teo filming as well.
 To deal with the death of Pang, the original storyline was now split into three parts.
-The production while was initiated by NoonTalk Media, was filmed in Thailand with LeayDoDee Studio and directed by Thai director Suphakorn Riensuwan, due to "Thailand's reputation for producing supernatural films".
+The production was initiated by NoonTalk Media, was filmed in Thailand with LeayDoDee Studio and directed by Thai director Suphakorn Riensuwan, due to "Thailand's reputation for producing supernatural films".
 The film schedule for the third story, which Bae Jin-young, Xu, and Teo were cast in, was difficult to arrange as finding out it was difficult to find a South Korean artist with a suitable block of free time and Teo was in national service.
 This would be Bae's debut film and Pang's final posthumous film release.

 The film was released in Thailand on 2 June 2022.
 The Singapore release was delayed to 1 December 2022 as NoonTalk Media's boss Dasmond Koh wanting to avoid releasing the movie during the Chinese New Year festivities.